Tammar wallaby: Breeding and development

 The female tammar wallaby is receptive shortly after giving birth.
 Tammar wallabies undergo embryonic diapause and the blastocyst remains dormant for nearly a year.
 A joey in the pouch prevents the blastocyst from developing for the first six months and experiments have shown that removing the joey within this time period will stimulate the blastocyst's development.
 However, after this, the blastocyst remains dormant even after the joey has left.
 It begins to develop by the summer solstice at the end of December.
 A 2019 study found that more males are born due to a greater amount of Y chromosome sperm in sires.
 To balance out the sex ratios, tammar mothers are more likely to abandon male joeys and more females survive to weaning periods.

 The lactation period of the tammar is divided into phases 2A, 2B, and 3 (pregnancy is labeled phase 1).
 Phase 2A encompasses the first 100–120 days after birth, and the underdeveloped young is fed diluted milk which is richer in carbohydrates than proteins and lipids.
 This allows for the rapid growth of important organs and internal systems including the respiratory system, lymphoid system, and nervous system.
 During this phase, the young remains latched on to a teat.
 Phase 2B lasts for another 100 days; the young suckles intermittently but still does not leave the pouch.
 The composition of the milk is similar, though the proteins are different.
 During phase 3, the joey can leave the pouch and eat plant material.
 The joey will continue to suckle, the teat having enlarged and the milk having become richer in proteins and lipids over carbohydrates to give the joey more energy.
 During this time, the joey also experiences rapid development and transitions from ectothermy to endothermy.
 The joey no longer needs the pouch by 250 days and is fully weaned at 300–350 days.
 The tammar wallaby has been observed to engage in alloparental care, in which an adult may adopt another's young.
 Female tammar wallabies may mature at nine months and live to age fourteen, while males mature around two years and live for eleven years.

+Unusually for mammals, analysis of the species' growth and development shows the P^{3} of the Tammar wallaby is derived from the primary dental lamina and not from the successional dental lamina.